- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce the new privacy law now?

 Key take away: If your customers have opted-out of marketing emails, don't email them - it's as simple as that.
 You are breaking the law if you do.

-In a separate incident, Honda Motor Europe sent an email to 289,790 subscribers between May and August 2016 asking their database “would you like to hear from Honda?”.
+In a separate incident, Honda Motor Europe sent an email to 289,790 subscribers between May and August 2016 asking their database if they "would you like to hear from Honda?”.

 This email was sent in order to clarify how many of the 289,000 subscribers would like to receive marketing emails going forward.
 But, once again, this email was sent to individuals who had specifically opted out.